-This Final Recommendation was approved by the Commission on June 1, 2011.
+This is a Final Recommendation to be considered at the June 1, 2011 $\,$ HSCRC public meeting.

 Final Recommendations on Request for HSCRC Financial Support of Maryland Patient Safety Center in FY 2012

 Background

 The 2001 General Assembly passed the "Patients' Safety Act of 2001," charging the Maryland Health Care Commission (MHCC), in consultation with the Department of Health and Mental Hygiene (DHMH), with studying the feasibility of developing a system for reducing the number of preventable adverse medical events in Maryland including, a system of reporting such incidences.
 The MHCC subsequently recommended the establishment of a Maryland Patient Safety Center (MPSC or Center) as one approach to improving patient safety in Maryland.